kushanksriraj/react-internals-visualizer/ep2/README.md

-# Memo for Episode 1
+# Memo for Episode 2

-I tried to build some PoC demo for the idea of visualization, it could be tried out in `/ep1/demo/demo.html`.
+In this episode, we've tried to store all the snapshot and animated the diagram

-Some random thoughts are in [this issue](https://github.com/JSerZANP/react-internals-visualizer/issues/1)
+It could be tried out in [demo](./demo/demo.html)